top of page

 Underplanting of Coralberry

-Coralberry (Symphorocarpos orbiculatis) shrubs can be a bit of a conundrum for the average garden.
-The small deep fuchsia colored berries in fall add an unusual color at that time of year yet the shrubs themselves are, well, sort of scrubby.
-They do spread by suckering and form sort of a thicket which can be challenging depending upon your space.
-The stems and foliage do not standout and the shrubs meld into the background.
-This planting beneath a tree is the way to grow coralberries!
+Coralberry (Symphorocarpos orbiculatis) shrubs can be a bit of a conundrum for the average gardener.
+The small, deep fuchsia-colored berries in fall add an unusual pop of color, yet the shrubs themselves are somewhat scrubby.
+They spread by suckering and can form a thicket, which can be challenging depending on your space.
+The stems and foliage tend to blend into the background.
+However, this planting beneath a tree is a fantastic way to grow coralberries!

 Massing the plants shows them to their best advantage.
-The thicket of coralberry shrubs provide a soft landing spot beneath the tree for newly hatched insects.
-The growth of the thicket is contained by a rock wall and walkway.
-This is the perfect use of coralberry.
+The thicket of coralberry shrubs provides a soft landing spot beneath the tree for newly hatched insects.
+The growth of the thicket is contained by a rock wall and walkway, making this the perfect use of coralberry.

 Cross Vine